CSD-FOSS-Team/genume/README.md

 Pull requests that are not ready to be merged should have a title starting with `[WIP]`.

+Not necessary but suggested to pass your code from the pep8 check.

 ## License

 All files in this repository are Copyright (c) 2018 **genume author list**.